 PLEASE NOTE: SADLY, NATURE HAS DEALT US A BLOW!
 PUKETAWA & SLIP TRACKS WILL BE CLOSED UNTIL FURTHER NOTICE OWING TO DAMAGE FROM THE RECENT SNOW STORMS IN THE AREA.
-WE HOPE TO OPEN AGAIN IN NOVEMBER 2017.
+WE WILL DEFFINITELY BE OPEN AGAIN IN EARLY DECEMBER 2017.
+WE WILL POST THE EXACT OPENING DATE ON THE WEBSITE WHEN WE KNOW IT.

 The PUKETAWA TRACK 2-2.5 Hour circuit